harmichimo/harmichimo/README.md

 - 👋 Hi, I’m @harmichimo
-- 👀 I’m interested in software development, webb apps, and blockchain technology.
+- 👀 I’m interested in software development, web apps, and blockchain technology.
 - 🌱 I’m currently learning how to build iOS apps and brushing up on Java coding.
 - 💞️ I’m looking to collaborate on Python, C++, JavaScript and blockchain projects.
 - 📫 Reach me at ichimoharm@gmail.com